bioboot/bggn213_W22/midterm.md

 ## Final Exam:
-There will be NO final exam for the Spring 2020 quarter.
+There will be NO final exam for the Winter 2021 quarter.